Leonel Campos: Minor leagues

+Major leagues

 Following the completion of the minor league season, Campos was called up by the Padres on September 1, 2014.
 He made his major league debut on September 3, and made six total appearances for the Padres in September, allowing four earned runs in seven innings.
 Campos spent the vast majority of the 2015 season in Triple-A El Paso, making only one appearance with the Padres.
 With the Chihuahuas, Campos pitched to a 2–0 record, 2.90 ERA, and 68 strikeouts in 492/3 innings.
 In his one relief appearance for the Padres, Campos allowed one earned run in one inning.

 Campos opened the 2016 season in El Paso, and was called up by the Padres in September.
 He posted a 2–1 record, 4.32 ERA, and 62 strikeouts in 50 total innings with the Chihuahuas, and a 1–0 record, 5.73 ERA, and 24 strikeouts in 22 innings with the Padres.